RossCurry/GuideSmiths-PhoneApp/README.md

 You will find a `.env.example` file with the necessary variables you will need to change in each app.

+### mockData

+You can find a `mockData` file in the `client/src` folder.
+You can use that to manually add versions to help play with the app, or of course, create you own.

 ## Future Improvements

 Here are some of the ideas I had to improve the App but with not enough time to complete them.